allenai/allentune/README.md

 }
 ```

+## Generating expected validation curves

+If you are interested in plotting expected validation curves without using AllenTune, we've extracted the code for plotting here: https://github.com/dodgejesse/show_your_work

+## Using AllenTune

 Run distributed, parallel hyperparameter search on GPUs or CPUs.
 See the [associated paper](https://arxiv.org/abs/1909.03004).

 This library was inspired by [tuna](https://github.com/ChristophAlt/tuna), thanks to @ChristophAlt for the work!